 Lois Warner's Professional Background

-Lois Warner worked as an official court reporter in the St. Louis, Minnesota courts for 10 years.
+Lois Warner is the author and facilitator of this course.
+She worked as an official court reporter in the St. Louis, Minnesota courts for 10 years.
 She is a legal assistant and divorce mediator with education in family dynamics and crisis management through Bemidji State University.
-She trained in in divorce mediation and domestic violence with the Erickson Mediation Training Institute, and received additional training in advanced parenting coordination and family group conferencing.
+She was trained in divorce mediation and domestic violence with the Erickson Mediation Training Institute in 1996, and received additional training in advanced mediation techniques, parenting coordination, and family group conferencing in 1998.
 She is also trained in workplace mediation and restorative justice.
-She is an Early Neutral Evaluator (ENE) and the author of the Impact Parent Education Program.
+She is also trained as an Early Neutral Evaluator in St. Louis County, Minnesota.
+She has been a parent educator since 2001.